pconrad/ucsb-cs8-s17.github.io/_lab/proj1.md

         <li><code>width(W, H, screenHeight)</code> - where W and H as above, and screenHeight is the result of
            the height function.</li>
       </ol>

-      When done, your results should match the following sample runs from our solution.
+      <p>When done, your results should match the following sample runs from our solution.</p>
       <pre>-bash-4.2$ <b>python3 screensize.py</b>
 enter D, W, H (separated by commas): <b>51, 4, 3</b>
 width = 40.8, height = 30.6